-A Columbus passenger vehicle accident lawyer can help ensure your claim is complete and can help determine the types and amounts of compensation you might be able to receive.
-Contact Bressman Law by calling (614) 538-1116 immediately.
+Our passenger vehicle accident lawyer serving Columbus can help ensure your claim is complete and can help determine the types and amounts of compensation you might be able to receive.
+Contact Bressman Law immediately.

 Collect Compensation After a Vehicle Collision in Columbus

-Ohio State Highway Patrol statistics report 64,058 vehicle accidents led to 5,547 injuries and 505 fatalities in 2019.
+Ohio State Highway Patrol statistics report that 58,231 vehicle accidents led to 2,005 serious injuries and 563 fatalities in 2021.
 If you were injured in a car accident like any of these, you deserve financial compensation for your injuries.
 There are also financial consequences for the at-fault driver if a member of your family was injured or killed in a collision with a much larger vehicle.

-If another car or a large truck, bus, or delivery van collided with the car in which you were travelling, you may be entitled to recover the cost of treating your injuries.
+If another car or a large truck, bus, or delivery van collided with the car in which you were traveling on Broad Street, High Street, or elsewhere in Columbus, you may be entitled to recover the cost of treating your injuries.
 Your recovery can encompass more than medical bills, however, it can include many other expenses and financial losses you should not have to pay for out of your own pocket.

-Our team helps vehicle accident victims in Columbus (or in any of the nearby communities) assign liability to the at-fault driver and to collect compensation.
+Our team helps vehicle accident victims in Columbus (or in any of the nearby communities) assign liability to the at-fault driver and collect compensation.
 Find out how we can help you get financial compensation after a car accident.
-Call Bressman Law at (614) 538-1116 to review your potential claim and possible compensation with us today.
+Call Bressman Law to review your potential claim and possible compensation with us today.

-For a free legal consultation with a passenger vehicle accidents lawyer serving Columbus, call (614) 538-1116
+For a free legal consultation with a passenger vehicle accident attorney in Columbus, call (614) 538-1116

-Get Financial Recovery for Your Passenger Seat Injuries
+Get Financial Recovery for Your Passenger Vehicle Accident Injuries

 As a passenger car occupant in a dangerous collision, assigning a value to your compensation claim can be complex.
 Compensation often starts with your medical expenses, but those expenses are only part of the total monetary award you could receive.
 Your total compensation package could also include: